timoti111/VUT-FIT-PGR-RT/README.md

 # Building
 Clone this repository and use:
 git submodule update --init --recursive
 to clone all required libraries.
-Then just use CMake for compiling.
+Then just use CMake to create desired project.

 # Some Renders
 ![](images/render0.png)